 Viking is a legendary imprint with a distinguished list of extraordinary writers in both fiction and nonfiction.
 The Viking Press was founded in New York City on March 1, 1925, by Harold K. Guinzburg and George S. Oppenheimer.
 When the Viking logo, a ship drawn by Rockwell Kent, was chosen as a symbol of enterprise, adventure, and exploration in publishing, the popular authors included Sherwood Anderson, James Joyce, and D.H.
 Lawrence.
-Today, Viking boasts bestselling fiction authors like Pulitzer Prize winner Geraldine Brooks, Tana French, Elizabeth George, Sue Monk Kidd, Jojo Moyes, National Book Award Winner William Vollman, and Nobel Prize winner J.M.
+Today, Viking boasts bestselling fiction authors like Pulitzer Prize winner Geraldine Brooks, Tana French, Rebecca Makkai, Elizabeth George, Sue Monk Kidd, Jojo Moyes, National Book Award Winner William Vollmann, and Nobel Prize winner J.M.
 Coetzee.
 In 1925, the Viking nonfiction writers included James Weldon Johnson and August Strindberg.
-Today, Viking’s critically and commercially successful nonfiction authors, include Nathaniel Philbrick, Daniel James Brown, Steven Pinker, Antony Beevor, and Timothy Keller.
+Today, Viking’s critically and commercially successful nonfiction authors, include Nathaniel Philbrick, Daniel James Brown, Maria Shriver, Steven Pinker, Jen Sincero, Antony Beevor, and Timothy Keller.
 From past to present, Viking authors not only keep winning prestigious awards but also dominate bestseller lists across the world.

-By the late ‘30s, legendary editor Pascal Voici joined Viking, bringing John Steinbeck with him.
+By the late ‘30s, legendary editor Pascal Coivi joined Viking, bringing John Steinbeck with him.
 After publishing Steinbeck’s first novel, Viking brought out The Grapes of Wrath (1939), as well as the first American edition of James Joyce’s Finnegan’s Wake (1939) and Graham Greene’s Brighton Rock (1938).
 Steinbeck and Greene would continue to publish with Viking for many years to come.

 The 1950s saw Viking publish Arthur Miller’s Death of a Salesman (1949) and The Crucible (1953).
 Saul Bellow began his long tenure at Viking with his third novel, The Adventures of Augie March.
 Jack Kerouac and Ken Kesey were at the center of a cultural shift that would occur in the 1960s and ‘70s.
 Viking also published William S. Burroughs, Hannah Arendt, Peter Matthiessen, Barbara Tuchman, Wallace Stegner, Octavio Paz, Kingsley Amis, Robert Coover, Lawrence Durrell, Frederick Forsyth, and Thomas Pynchon.
 In 1975, Viking was bought by Penguin Books and the company became known as Viking Penguin.